 - The facts of the case; and

-In either case, we may be able to persuade the judge not to order you to serve any jail time as a condition of your release on probation.
+An experienced vehicular manslaughter attorney with Wallin & Klarich may be able to persuade the prosecutor or the judge not to order you to serve any jail time as a condition of your release on probation.

-Additionally, we may also be able to help you become eligible for a Community Work Project (CWP), Cal-Trans or other form of community service which could reduce or replace any time you are sentenced to serve in jail.
+Additionally, we may also be able to help you become eligible for a Community Work Project (CWP), Cal-Trans, work release, house arrest, or another form of community service or alternative to jail time, which could reduce or replace any time you are sentenced to serve in jail.

 You May Be Able to Have Your Vehicular Manslaughter Charges Dismissed

 There is also the possibility that you are not guilty of committing vehicular manslaughter.
-If your attorney can demonstrate that your conduct was not negligent, the charges against you could be dismissed altogether.
+If your attorney can demonstrate that your conduct was not negligent, the charges against you could be dismissed.

 For example, while driving responsibly, you strike a pedestrian who unexpectedly runs in front of your car.
 You had no opportunity to avoid the collision.
 The pedestrian doesn’t survive his or her injuries.
-But, you admitted to having a beer earlier in the day.
-The District Attorney decides the admission makes you negligent and charges you with vehicular manslaughter.
+But you admitted to feeling tired as you were on your way home from a long shift at your job.
+The District Attorney decides that the admission makes you negligent (not sufficiently alert while driving) and charges you with vehicular manslaughter.